 - Foreign Transaction Fee: 1% of the transaction amount in U.S. dollars

 - Late Payment Penalty Fee: Up to $30

 - Return Payment Penalty Fee: Up to $25

 - Minimum Deposit Required: $500

-- Have bad credit but want a large credit limit (potentially over $10,000)
+- You have bad credit but want a large credit limit (potentially over $10,000)

-- Are unable to qualify for balance transfers due to their credit score
+- You're unable to qualify for balance transfers due to your credit score

-- Need a card that’s understanding of an inconsistent financial situation
+- You need a card that’s understanding of an inconsistent financial situation

-- Want a card with no annual fee
+- You want a card with no annual fee